-The Company follows Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers under Accounting Standards Codification ("ASC") Topic 606 and has applied the standard to all existing contracts.
+During the year ended March 31, 2023, the Company had no revenue.
+Prior to the Sale which closed on January 14, 2022, the Company followed Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers under Accounting Standards Codification ("ASC") Topic 606 and has applied the standard to all existing contracts.
 ASC 606 supersedes previous revenue recognition requirements in ASC 605 - Revenue Recognition ("ASC 605") and includes a five-step revenue recognition model to depict the transfer of goods or services to customers in an amount that reflects the consideration in exchange for those goods or services.

-The Company's oil and natural gas revenues are comprised of revenues that are distributed from the operator who sells on the Company's behalf to various purchasers the Company's share of oil, natural gas and natural gas liquids ("NGLs") which may be subject to operator obligated processing, treating and delivery contracts.
+The Company's oil and natural gas revenues are comprised of oil and natural gas sales that are distributed from the operator who sells on the Company's behalf to various purchasers the Company's share of oil, natural gas and natural gas liquids ("NGLs") which may be subject to operator obligated processing, treating and delivery contracts.
 The Company believes that the disaggregation of revenue into these three major product types appropriately depicts how the nature, amount, timing and uncertainty of revenue and cash flows are affected by economic factors based on its single geographic location.
 Revenues from the sale of oil, natural gas and NGLs is recorded net of royalties.

-An accrual is recorded at each reporting period by estimating the oil, natural gas and NGL volumes produced and delivered, net of royalties, and corresponding prices for periods when actual production information is not available.
+An accrual was recorded at each reporting period by estimating the oil, natural gas and NGL volumes produced and delivered, net of royalties, and corresponding prices for periods when actual production information is not available.
 Crude oil that remains within the field tanks, natural gas that remains in a pipeline and natural gas liquids that remain within a tank that is not sold at each reporting period is considered not produced.

 The transaction price used to recognize revenue is a function of the contract billing terms of the operator taking into account volumes at contractually based rates with payment typically required within 30 days of the end of the production month.
 At the end of each month when the performance obligation is satisfied, the variable consideration can be reasonably estimated and amounts due from the operator are accrued in Accounts Receivable - oil and natural gas in the balance sheets.
-Taxes assessed by governmental authorities on crude oil, natural gas and NGLs and costs associated with processing, treating and delivery contracts are typically netting within the selling price received or when remitted.
-Taxes assessed are presented separately from such revenues in the statements of operations as production taxes and other post production costs are recorded as marketing and distribution costs since control of production sold passes to the purchasers subject to the operator's terms under these contracts.